This entry has little to do with programming. However, it deals with something that has proven very useful to me and I don’t want to forget it.

 If you don’t know the Doomsday of the century year, the method presented by Dr Conway requires the use of a table – again not conducive to mental calculation.
 So I created the following:

-- Take the century (the first 2 digits of the year) and modulus with 4.
+- Take the century (the first 2 digits of the year) and modulo with 4.

 - Multiply the result by 2 and subtract that from 10.

-- Modulus the result with 7 if needed.
+- Modulo the result with 7 if needed.

 The final number is a day of the week with 0 = Saturday, 1 = Sunday… 6 = Friday.